markostanimirovic/ngrx-child-selectors/README.md

 } = createChildSelectors(selectPagination, initialState.pagination);
 ```

-> **Tip:** Use the initial state as the second argument when the parent selector is a feature selector.
+> 💡 Use the initial state as the second argument when the parent selector is a feature selector.

 Also, there is another signature of `createChildSelectors` function.
 It accepts the array of the parent state
 keys as the second argument and creates selectors for the passed keys: